Courses are taught by renowned faculty from UC San Diego’s Skaggs School of Pharmacy and Pharmaceutical

 San Diego ranks third in the nation as an engine for the development of biotechnology products.
 Surrounding the UC San Diego campus are numerous research and development companies devoted to biotechnology and pharmaceutical development, including many developed by or with UC San Diego faculty.
 The Center for Drug Discovery Innovation at SSPPS participates in the management of the master of science degree.

-In addition to research and degree work, UC San Diego is home to one of the most diverse continuing education programs in the world: UC San Diego Extended Studies and Public Programs.
+In addition to research and degree work, UC San Diego is home to one of the most diverse continuing education programs in the world: UC San Diego Division of Extended Studies.
 This organization provides critical support for workforce development to San Diego and other partnering entities.
 It addresses the lifelong knowledge and skill development needs of individuals, organizations and the community.
 Every area of study, from biotechnology and the arts, to foreign languages and healthcare, evolves with the community.
 Courses are refined as the workplace changes and as new ideas and technologies arise.